Keyfactor/azurekeyvault-orchestrator/readme_source.md

 1) The Azure Keyvault integration supports the following job types: _Inventory, Add, Remove, Create and Discovery_.
 Select from these the capabilities you would like to utilize.

+> :warning: The store type definition needs to include the necessary fields to support Create functionality (SkuType and VaultRegion).
+Be sure to read through the _Custom Fields_ instructions below and set them up with the required fields if Creating new Azure Keyvaults from Keyfactor Command is desired.

 1) **If you are using a Service Principal or User assigned Managed Identity only** Make sure that "Needs Server" is checked.

      ![Cert Store Types Menu](/Images/cert-store-type.png)